geraldcroes/traefik/docs/advanced/debug-mode.md

     {!more-on-command-line.md!}

-??? configuration "Using the Configuration File"
+??? abstract "Using the Configuration File"

     ```toml
     [api]